open-learning/git4ol/README.md

 > **note**
 >
-> The whole review workflow is based on the `git` pull-request model but adjusted to of whatever flavour and toolset the teacher may favour and as such is not defined in this specification.
+> The whole review workflow is based on the `git` pull-request model but adjusted to of whatever flavour and toolset the teacher may favour and as such is not defined in this document.

 There are a bunch of tools and workflows out there to choose from for doing reviews: